Leody Taveras Player Props: Rangers vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff ranks 26th in the league with a collective eight strikeouts per nine innings.
+- The Tigers pitching staff is 26th in MLB with a collective eight strikeouts per nine innings.

-- The Tigers' 4.43 team ERA ranks 19th among all MLB pitching staffs.
+- The Tigers have the 20th-ranked team ERA among all MLB pitching staffs (4.44).

-- The Tigers rank 22nd in baseball in home runs allowed (66 total, 1.3 per game).
+- Tigers pitchers combine to rank 22nd in baseball in home runs given up (67 total, 1.3 per game).

+- Faedo (1-2) gets the starting nod for the Tigers in his fifth start of the season.
+He has a 4.15 ERA in 21 2/3 innings pitched, with 22 strikeouts.

-- The left-hander last appeared on Wednesday against the Kansas City Royals, when he went 4 2/3 innings, allowing one earned run while giving up three hits.
+- The right-hander's most recent time out came on Thursday against the Chicago White Sox, when he tossed six innings, surrendering two earned runs while giving up three hits.

-- In nine games this season, the 32-year-old has an ERA of 5.74, with 8.3 strikeouts per nine innings.
-Opponents are hitting .251 against him.
+- The 27-year-old has an ERA of 4.15, with 9.1 strikeouts per nine innings, in four games this season.
+Opponents have a .188 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.